williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

-# OSCAR Web Services - Audit REST
+# ConCert - Audit REST API
 ## Overview
 The purpose of this project is to provide a web service for live auditing of an OSCAR application.
 The services will be accessible through a REST API.
 Authorized clients will be able to make a request to a specific resource on the server over an HTTP protocol.
 OAUTH will require clients to provide credentials (client id and secret) in exchange for an access token, which will authorize the request.

 ## OSCAR RESTful Web Services
 OSCAR provides it's web services to only authorized users ([OAUTH 1.0a](https://oauth.net/core/1.0a/) or user session with privileges).
-OSCAR's source code uses both JSON and XML (legacy services).
+OSCAR supports both JSON and XML (legacy services) data formats.

 ### Implementation
 + OSCAR uses [Apache's CXF](https://en.wikipedia.org/wiki/Apache_CXF) implementation for [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_XML_Web_Services) (Java API for creating RESTful web services)